 Shake Your Sillies Out (The Wiggles) – Movements include shaking, nodding, clapping, jumping, and then stretching your bodies out as a rest.

 The Hokey Pokey – Movements include using both sides of the body and discriminating between the left and right sides of the body.

-Silly Dance Contest (Jim Gill) – We love this one because it works of lots of fun bilateral coordination moves and also works on terms like fast and slow.
+Silly Dance Contest (Jim Gill) – We love this one because it works with lots of fun bilateral coordination moves and also works on terms like fast and slow.

 Run Baby Run (Caspar Babypants) – Running in place, jumping, spinning, and many other fun movements with this song!